ChrstphrHll/npc_gen/students/Alyx Nopos.md

 ---
 # Alyx Nopos
 ### Description
-- Tiefling Rouge from Magmus Centerhold
+- Tiefling Rouge from Qualnis
 - 6th year Assault student in Fiesn
 - long wavy red hair that's well kept, Aqua eyes, and Sea Green skin
 - Is Maternal and Freewheeling, and has Intelligence as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes